 Family vacations in the summer are a fact of life.
 If you can’t schedule your family vacation after the season you should discuss your vacation schedule with the coach prior to accepting a roster spot on a team.
 Again, this does not mean don’t play.
 It means be up front.

 Bottom line on commitment and attendance - absence from games and practice can impact playing time and your standing on the team.
 While missing a game or a practice is not the end of the world, there may be some sort of repercussion, just out of respect for the players that put the effort into making it.
-Repercussions could possibly be running, altered playing time, or position in the batting order.
+Repercussions could possibly be altered playing time, or position in the batting order.
 Please discuss any other commitments with your coach prior to accepting a spot on a team.
 There will be no refunds to players who quit.

 Positions in the field (and other coaching decisions) - Players are encouraged to tryout at positions best suited to their ability.
 However, players (and parents) should realize that coaches will move players around in the field during tryouts, practices and games for various reasons.
 Players might be asked to play positions they don't necessarily like in certain situations to help the team better compete.
 Parents are encouraged to respect and support coaching decisions that come about for betterment of the team.

 Preliminary Info for players moving up from Cal Ripken:

 Note: For players younger than 13 or 7th grade: Tournament teams are formed out of the Cal Ripken Major and Minors leagues.
 You must play in the Springfield AA CAL RIPKEN LEAGUES to qualify for ALL tournament teams.